ai-tech-karthik/banking-data-pipeline/docs/DATA_QUALITY_GUIDE.md

 # Data Quality Guide

-This guide provides comprehensive documentation for the data quality framework implemented in the LC Data Pipeline.
+This guide provides comprehensive documentation for the data quality framework implemented in the Banking Data Pipeline.
 It covers all data quality tests, severity levels, custom test creation, quality monitoring, and alerting mechanisms.

 ## Table of Contents